Jerry Nelson

-Jerry L. Nelson (July 10, 1934 – August 23, 2012) was an American puppeteer, best known for his work with The Muppets.
-Renowned for his wide range of characters and singing abilities, he performed Muppet characters on Sesame Street, The Muppet Show, Fraggle Rock, and various Muppet movies and specials.
+Jerry Nelson (July 10, 1934 – August 23, 2012) was an American puppeteer, best known for his work with the Muppets.
+Known for his wide range of characters and singing abilities, he performed Muppet characters on Sesame Street, The Muppet Show, Fraggle Rock, and various Muppet movies and specials.

 Career

 On Sesame Street, Nelson's longest-running character was Count von Count, the counting vampire who takes delight in counting anything (and everything) he can.
 Nelson did the voice and puppetry for the Count from 1972 until 2004 and continued to provide the Count's voice until his death in 2012.
 His other Muppet roles on that program were Herbert Birdsfoot, The Amazing Mumford, Herry Monster, Biff, Mr. Johnson, Simon Soundman, Mr. Chatterly, Frazzle, Little Jerry, and Sherlock Hemlock.
 He has also made a total of nine onscreen appearances on the show.

-Nelson was the first puppeteer to perform Mr. Snuffleupagus, keeping the role from 1971 to 1978.
-Most sources (including Sesame Street Unpaved and Sesame Street: A Celebration - 40 Years of Life on the Street) state that back problems caused by the physical stress of the performance forced him to bow out, but in a 2009 interview Nelson gave a different explanation for giving up the role: "I was not loath to give that character up.
-But the reasons for giving it up were because at that time we were doing The Muppet Show and he was a real part of the show, and they needed his presence.
+From 1971 to 1978, Nelson was the first puppeteer to perform Mr. Snuffleupagus.
+Reported back problems caused by the physical stress of the character forced him to bow out of the role, but in a 2009 interview Nelson provided a different explanation: "I was not loath to give that character up.
+But the reasons for giving it up were because at that time we were doing The Muppet Show and he was a real part of [Sesame Street], and they needed his presence.
 So they asked if I'd mind giving it up."

 Nelson also performed many characters on The Muppet Show, including Sgt.
 Floyd Pepper (the bassist of the Electric Mayhem band), Pigs in Space star Dr. Julius Strangepork, the boomerang fish-throwing Lew Zealand, Kermit the Frog's nephew Robin the Frog, Gonzo's girlfriend Camilla the Chicken, the mad pyrotechnist Crazy Harry, and "the Phantom of the Muppet Show", Uncle Deadly.
 He performed Statler in the pilot episode but was replaced by Richard Hunt when he could not perform full-time in the first season.
 He was a full-time performer for the rest of the show's run.
 Nelson was also selected to play Statler after Hunt's death, after the end of the show.